-- 1. For 2023, the Conference extends a program of support for some retired clergy persons in continued clergy relationship to the Conference.
+- 1. For 2024, the Conference extends a program of support for some retired clergy persons in continued clergy relationship to the Conference.
 The program commitment is for one year only and is a nonvested benefit to certain clergy retirees of the annual conference.
-To qualify, the retired clergy person must be a member of the Conference on January 1, 2023, or be a dependent of a current clergy member or surviving spouse of a clergy person in good standing at the time of death. - 2.
-Clergy persons enrolled in the health plan or participating in the pilot program (Section B, above), at Mandatory Retirement (Discipline paragraph 357.1), Early Retirement (Discipline paragraph 357.2c), or Involuntary Retirement (Discipline paragraph 357.3) may be eligible for health benefits in retirement through the conference plan if such enrollment or participation is for the continuous five years prior to retirement.
-No clergy member retiring under the "20-year rule" (Discipline paragraph 357.2a) is eligible for retiree health coverage. - 3.
+To qualify, the retired clergy person must be a member of the Conference on January 1, 2024, or be a dependent of a current clergy member or surviving spouse of a clergy person in good standing at the time of death - 2.
+Clergy persons enrolled in the health plan or participating in the pilot program (Section B, above) at Mandatory Retirement (Discipline paragraph 357.1), Early Retirement (Discipline paragraph 357.2c), or Involuntary Retirement (Discipline paragraph 357.3) may be eligible for health benefits in retirement through the conference plan if such enrollment or participation is for the continuous five years prior to retirement.
+No clergy member retiring under the "20 year rule" (Discipline paragraph 357.2a) is eligible for retiree health coverage. - 3.
 A clergy spouse (or surviving spouse after death of an active member) enrolled in the health plan 5 consecutive years before retirement or enrolled when first eligible for coverage (when prior to participant's retirement) is eligible for coverage after retirement.
 The family status of the participant cannot change during retirement, except in cases of adoption, childbirth or death.
 Participants electing to not participate in retirement health plan at time of retirement may not elect to enroll at a later time. - 4.
 Upon retirement the annual conference shall establish a Health Reimbursement Account (HRA) for the household in the retiree's name.
-Participants and their spouses who meet the retiree eligibility rules may use the funds in the HRA to pay for medical expenses including premiums, co-pays, deductibles, dental services, medical services, coinsurance, etc. Like a savings account, the funds do not need to be expended by the end of the calendar year and balances roll forward when unused. - 5.
-For 2023, the annual conference will provide a benefit equal to \$100 per year of ministerial service.
-This benefit also extends to the Pastor's spouse.
-This amount is
+Participants and their spouses who meet the retiree eligibility rules may use HRA funds to pay for medical expenses including premiums, co-pays, deductibles, dental services, medical services, coinsurance, etc. Like a savings account, the funds do not need to be expended by the end of the calendar year and balances roll forward when unused. - 5.
+For 2024, the annual conference will provide a benefit equal to \$100 per year of ministerial service (as limited by I.D.7. below).
+An additional \$100 per year of service is